IotaBread/player-events/README.md

     * `${killedPlayer}` - the killed player.
 * `leave` - Executed when a player leaves.

+### Troubleshooting
+If you get an error when initializing the server or when an action should be executed, here are steps on how to solve it.
+- "Invalid JSON syntax in the config file": This is most likely caused by having a command with unescaped double quotes.
+To fix it:
+  1. Check what the exception says in the line below.
+It will indicate exactly where the error is.
+  2. Escape any double quotes inside the action with backslashes like `"` -> `\"`
+- "Invalid escape sequence"
+  This is caused because of an improperly escaped escape sequence like `\n` or `\u`.
+To fix it, just add a backslash before the escape sequence backslash, for example `\n` -> `\\n` or `\\u` -> `\\\\u`

 ## Developing
 This part is for mod developers that would like to use the mod api.